shawn-y-sun/Project_LEGO/README.md

 ## 📄 License

+Proprietary software.
+All rights reserved.

-MIT License © Shawn Y. Sun, Kexin Zhu
+Copyright © Shawn Y. Sun, Kexin Zhu.

+This software and its source code are licensed for internal use only under the terms in the accompanying `LICENSE` file.
+No redistribution, sublicensing, or commercial offering is permitted without prior written permission.